Dental volunteers provide free emergency dental treatments for hundreds of homeless and vulnerable people across the UK every year.

 Dentaid has been working in Kirklees since 2015 when we set up the country’s first “pay what you can afford” dental clinic for people who were struggling to access NHS dental care.

-Thanks to a grant from Kirklees Council, we now take one of our mobile dental units to community centres, schools and Dewsbury Town Hall providing free check ups and treatment for anyone who’s not registered with a dentist but needs to see one.
+We take one of our mobile dental units to community centres, schools and Dewsbury Town Hall providing free check ups and treatment for anyone who’s not registered with a dentist but needs to see one.

 Clinics for fishermen